khuded23/Python_Basics/README.md

 # python_basics
-this repository is for my coding practise
+this repository is for my coding practice